joostvanwollingen/functional-monitoring-workshop/docs/00-GetStarted.md

 These pages serve as documentation for the Functional Monitoring Workshop.
 You can work through the exercises at your own pace.

 ## System under test
 The system under test is a simple backend for a shopping basket, called TRIX.
-You can find the documentation of the API on: [**insert url**](http://some.url).
+You can find the documentation of the API in [Swagger](http://localhost:8084/swagger-ui.html).
 It has operations to create a new basket, add items to a basket, retrieve payment providers and order the items.
 We do assume you are familiar with [HTTP REST](https://spring.io/understanding/REST).

 ## Tools
 ### Grafana